EricqyHan/GitAndGithubCheatSheet/README.md

 When possible, a commit should encompass a single feature, change, or fix.
 In other words, try to keep each commit focused on a single thing.
 This makes it much easier to undo or rollback changes later on.
 It also makes your code or project easier to review.

 - keep each commit focused on "ONE" feature
+- Make sure to keep the first line the summary if you have a multiline commit message.
+This will help with commit history.

 ### Present Tense or Past Tense?